dashdashzako/paperback/README.md

 # default: undefined
 Tagline = "Hello, world!"

-# number of posts to show on index; default: 10
+# number of posts to show on index
+# default: 10
 HomepagePosts = 3

 # if set to true, social links will be displayed in the footer